We offer free shipping within the United States on orders of $95 or more

 This ‘death’s head’ image is still worn today on their leather gear.

-During WW1, French Air Service flying Ace Charles Nungesser used a skull within a black heart as his “Good Luck” omen.
+During WW1, French Air Service Ace Charles Nungesser used a skull within a black heart as his “Good Luck” omen.
 It was painted on every aircraft he flew.

 With the addition of a coffin, this patch left his enemies in no doubt as to their fate if they got into a dogfight with him.